TechNetDemo/daytrader-lwas/README.md

 Right click the terminal, and select "Properties"
 - enable QuickEdit Mode on Options tab
-- adjust Window Size on demand
+- adjust Window Size on Layout tab